hibri/pair-programming-interview-resources/README.md

 Resources for conducting Pair Programming Interviews.
 =====================================================

-A repository of the material I'm used for my workshop at the 2012 Software Craftmanship Conference.
+A repository of the material I've used for my workshop at the 2012 Software Craftmanship Conference.
 Please feel free to expand and contribute

 Interview Guides